pablodecm/phd_thesis/src/102_chapter_2.md

 cm respectively, and two forward disk at each side at distance of 34.5 cm and 46.6 cm from the nominal interaction point.

+The rest of the tracking system, placed outside the pixel detector just described, is constituted of several silicon strip detector modules organised in different sub-detectors, as shown in Figure [-@fig:CMS_tracker].

 ### Electromagnetic Calorimeter